Where it all began

 rosie and red art and heritage art print and leather classes and wokshops in the southwest bideford devon leathr back pack and heritage tools on Reds studio work bench

-The Heritage of Hand Craft Leather work involves a vast range of complex processes.
+The Heritage of Hand Crafted processes in Leather work involves a vast range of complex skills and abilities.

-From the sandle, to the mighty harness, and beyond each aspect of leather craft has its legend
+From the humble thong, to the mighty harness, and beyond each aspect of leather craft has its legend.